 Who can I notarize for?

-You can notarize documents for everyone who presents acceptable identification, excluding yourself.
+You can notarize documents for anyone who presents acceptable identification, excluding yourself.
+While Illinois law doesn't specifically prohibit notarizing for family members, you may not notarize:

 What fees can Illinois Notaries charge per notarization?

-Illinois sets the maximum fee Notaries can charge per notarial act at $5.
+Illinois sets the maximum fee Notaries may charge per notarial act at $5.

 What happens if I move or change my name?

-If you change your name, email address or if you move to a new place within the same county, complete the Notary Public Change of Address or Employer form and submit it to the Secretary of State within 30 days.
+If you change your name or email address or if you move to a new place within the same county, complete the Notary Public Change of Address or Employer form and submit it to the Secretary of State within 30 days.

 What are the most common errors made by Notaries?